MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- NashAE: Disentangling Representations through Adversarial Covariance Minimization. [[paper]](https://arxiv.org/abs/2209.10677) [[code]](https://github.com/ericyeats/nashae-beamsynthesis)
+  - Eric Yeats, Frank Liu, David Womble, Hai Li. *ECCV 2022*
+  - Key Word: Disentangled Representation.
+  - <details><summary>Digest</summary> We present a self-supervised method to disentangle factors of variation in high-dimensional data that does not rely on prior knowledge of the underlying variation profile (e.g., no assumptions on the number or distribution of the individual latent variables to be extracted).
+In this method which we call NashAE, high-dimensional feature disentanglement is accomplished in the low-dimensional latent space of a standard autoencoder (AE) by promoting the discrepancy between each encoding element and information of the element recovered from all other encoding elements.

 - A Survey of Deep Causal Model. [[paper]](https://arxiv.org/abs/2209.08860)
   - Zongyu Li, Zhenfeng Zhu.